Table of contents

 If you had cataract surgery after receiving funding within the same 3-year period and there is a change in your prescription, you may be eligible for additional funding.
 To be eligible for this additional funding, you must have a medical note confirming the date of your cataract surgery.

 Your optical provider can submit this claim, along with the medical note, on your behalf directly to Alberta Blue Cross.
-This process is based on the optical provider entering the confirmed date of cataract surgery and uploading documentation confirming your cataract surgery.
+The optical provider must enter the confirmed date of cataract surgery and upload documentation confirming your cataract surgery.

 Reviews and exceptions